Suggestion: Schubert, Piano Trio N° 2, op. 11, D. 929, Andante con moto (1827)

 'Degas often made portraits of his family and friends but he was also an attentive observer of the working world in millinery workshops or laundries.
 Only Daumier before him had taken an interest in washerwoman, who became one of Degas's favourite subjects between 1869 and 1895.
 At first he painted single figures seen against the light, picked out sharply against the white linen.
 Then, about 1884-1886, he dwelled more heavily on the subject, this time depicting two women in a laundry...
 The choice of this subject echoes the naturalist and social concerns of some of the artist's contemporaries, in literature as well as in painting.
 Zola's novel L'Assommoir published in 1877 describes Gervaise's laundry and gives a bald description of the miserable lot of the poor in Paris.
 Depicted hard at work, weary to the bone, the two women in Degas's painting illustrate a lucid view of the working class but one not devoid of tenderness.
 Degas has concentrated on the women's gestures trying to catch fleeting, everyday movements in a representation that is neither heroic nor caricatured...'
 (Source: Musée d'Orsay)

-Contemporary art is the order of the day.
-From 2002, Bertrand Sallard, an abstract painter living in Burgundy, has used chalk and pastels to create a sizeable series of coloured compositions entitled Variations, rapidly executed using vertical bands and superposition.
-The “Fonds National d’Art Contemporain” has acquired one of his works.
-Here, we can explore variations on the “vine to wine” process, following the rhythm of the seasons: January Morning, Winter Pruning...
+Contemporary art is the order of the day for the current exhibitions.
+Bertrand Sallard, an abstract painter living in Burgundy, presents variations on the “vine to wine” process, following the rhythm of the seasons.

 With street art and graffiti, Bacchus and wine have taken over walls in cities worldwide.
 While some see graffiti as undesirable, others consider its most elaborate forms a type of art that deserves attention.